ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 We chose to use an H2-database because it's an SQL database which is easy to set up for local use.

-Simply add H2-dependency to your project
-//FOTO pom.xml
+We just need to add the H2 dependency to our projects pom.xml

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/h2-pom.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 And some configuration in app.properties

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/h2-prop.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

+And this just works out of the box, even with a console to check you database.

 #### Metrics

 Our application generates metrics to provide us with some data about our backend.
-This data is about the amount of snoozing-alerts, updating alerts, creating events and also a heartbeat which indicates that our RPI is still online and able to send a beat.
+This data is about the amount of snoozing-alerts, updating alerts, creating events and also a heartbeat which indicates that our RPI is still online and able to send a some data.
 We gather this data for 5 minutes inside our backend code and then we send this to AWS Cloudwatch, afterwhich we reset our data, and start collecting again.
 This way we have a dashboard which gets update every 5 minutes.

 ##### AWS Cloudwatch

-This metric data gets send to AWS Cloudwatch where can set up any dashboard we want with our data.
+This metric data gets send to AWS Cloudwatch where we can set up any dashboard we want with our data.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Metrics" src="/img/2020-09-25-ghelamco-alert/all-metric-data-graph.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-This is specificaly handy if you want to visualise the data coming from you app but also if you want to be notified whenever the RPI has not sent a heartbeat for 3 times.
-Whenever this happens AWS Cloudwatch generates an alarm state and send us an email about the RPI not being able to connect to the internet anymore.
+This is specificaly handy if you want to visualise the data coming from you app.
+More importantly, if you want to be notified whenever the RPI has not sent a heartbeat for 3 times, AWS Cloudwatch generates an alarm state for us and sents us an email about the RPI not being able to connect to the internet anymore.

 <div style="text-align: center;">